andmholt/flatsix-public/README.md

 Flatsix is a multifaceted musician ear-training MERN app serving as a combination between modern social media and ear training in a real-time online multiplayer environment.
 Currently still under development, many features are polished and working.

-A live demo can be accessed [here](https://flatsix.herokuapp.com).
+A live demo can be accessed [here](https://flatsix.herokuapp.com/).
-> *Although the repository code currently supports login functionality, this functionality has not yet been extended to the live demo in order to expose as many features of the app as possible*
+> *Since many features of this app require the user to be logged in, the demo has been heavily adjusted from the repository code so that no log-ins are required.*